grant-musick/string-math/README.md

 # string-subtraction
-Based on an interview problem I had recently with which I had difficulties.
+Based on interview problem I came across recently.

 Basic problem is as follows: